Ludovic2035/docker/README.md

 Run `docker compose up` from [./prod/kommonitor](./prod/kommonitor).
 This sets up all components of the KomMonitor stack via Docker.

+#### 3. Start proxy
+You can choose between [NGINX](https://docs.nginx.com/) or [Traefik](https://doc.traefik.io/traefik/) as reverse proxy for routing your requests.

-### Start NGINX
+##### NGINX
-Start the NGINX proxy by running `docker compose up` from [./prod/nginx](./prod/nginx).
-This sets up an NGINX, which forwards certain subpath requests to the correct port under which the KomMonitor componets can be reached.
+To start the NGINX proxy run `docker compose up` from [./dev-proxy/nginx](./dev-proxy/nginx).
+This sets up an NGINX, which routes certain subpath requests to the correct port under which the KomMonitor componets can be reached.

 If you wish to change the subpaths, adapt the [NGINX configuration template](./prod/nginx/templates/default.conf.template).
 But don't forget to also adapt the same paths within [./prod/kommonitor/.env](./prod/kommonitor/.env).

+##### Traefik
+To start the Traefik proxy run `docker compose up` from [./dev-proxy/traefik](./dev-proxy/traefik).
+This sets up Traefik, which routes certain subpath requests to the correct port under which the KomMonitor componets can be reached.

+Note, that Traefik supports dynamical configuration i.e., service, middleware and routing configurations are defined as Docker labels for each service within [./dev-proxy/kommonitor/docker-compose.yml](./dev-proxy/kommonitor/docker-compose.yml).
+Here you can adapt routings for your own needs.
+Config definitions are automatically detected by Traefik, which makes it unnecessary to restart Traefik if configurations change.

 ### Start Portainer
 If you wish to monitor all your Docker containers via [Portainer](https://www.portainer.io/) start an instance from the